StackExchange/dnscontrol/docs/migrating.md

 no changes to be made.
 This means the conversion of your old DNS data is correct.

-`dnscontrol get-zone` makes a guess at what to do with NS records.
+`dnscontrol get-zones` makes a guess at what to do with NS records.
 An NS record at the apex is turned into a NAMESERVER() call, the rest are left as NS().
 You probably want to check each of them for correctness.